Seven Sisters Walk Done n Dusted.

 There I have talked myself into it again….
 I may come back bedraggled with sunstroke but I will give it a go.

-My last trip to France was a bit fraught what with the train and taxi strike , getting to Cahors from London left me slightly frazzled, ditto coming back, and to top it all the temperature was peaking around 34 celsius on some days.
+My last trip to France was a bit fraught what with the train and taxi strike to contend with .
+Getting to Cahors from London left me slightly frazzled, ditto coming back, and to top it all the temperature was peaking around 34 celsius on some days.
 Not my ideal weather by any means.
 I did not do a lot of walking, far too hot, but there are dedicated walkers passing through the village of Montcuq every day as part of a pilgrimage they do.
 It’s a famous walk they do and one year I may even do it.
 Who knows?

 This picture is of a clock in the centre of Cahor.
 It was an exceedingly hot day and we stopped off here to have a coffee and listen to a soundcheck for a band performing that evening , so it was hot and loud.